DenisB22/Mushroom-Classification-ML/README.md

 Build a PyTorch artificial neural network model to predict whether certain mushrooms are poisonous.</br>
 The project should be written in a Google Collaborative notebook and contain:</br>
-• Description of the selected model.
+• Description of the selected model.</br>
-• Code for reading and processing (pre-processing) the input data for training the network.
+• Code for reading and processing (pre-processing) the input data for training the network.</br>
-• Code to train and test the created model on given training inputs and testing.
+• Code to train and test the created model on given training inputs and testing.</br>
-• Comparison of different models and training parameters such as number and size of hidden layers, number of epochs, learning rate, as well as a table, comparing the different results and showing the accuracy of the different models.
+• Comparison of different models and training parameters such as number and size of hidden layers, number of epochs, learning rate, as well as a table, comparing the different results and showing the accuracy of the different models.</br>
-• Graphs of model loss and accuracy.
+• Graphs of model loss and accuracy.</br>
-• Conclude which model and parameters work best to solve the problem.
+• Conclude which model and parameters work best to solve the problem.</br>
 • To create an output file result.csv that contains the predicted values from the test data set.</br>
 The accuracy of the models should be calculated as a percentage - how much of